USEPA/CompTox-ToxCast-tcpl/cran-comments.md

 ## Vignette changes

+*Data_processing.rmd under vignettes was modified to update the tcplLite directory to be a temp directory rather than the file installation destination
 * This release's documentation include three vignettes written in rmarkdown.
 The htmltable, rmarkdown, and prettydoc dependencies generate html outputs of the the vignettes with reasonable sizes to adhere with CRAN policies.
 To run the vignette, these packages need to be pre-installed, and were listed under 'suggests' type of dependencies.